ahmetcankardes/acankardes.github.io/_pages/about.md

 I graduated from Malatya Anatolian High School, securing the second position.
 Subsequently, after the university examination, I earned the opportunity to pursue my higher education at Middle East Technical University in Electrical and Electronics Engineering.
 The first year of my academic journey involved English Preparation School studies.

 Upon completing the preparatory year, I transitioned to my undergraduate studies.
 During the course of my academic journey, I developed a keen interest in Control Theory.
 For my senior year, I specialized in Control Theory as my departmental option.
 Throughout my undergraduate studies, I engaged in various projects related to the courses I undertook.
-You can see some in Projects tab.
+You can see some in Portfolio tab.

 As part of the culmination of my academic journey, I am currently working on a graduation project with my team, 'Dinoco-Slam.'
 Our chosen project falls under the category of Autonomous Unmanned Ground Vehicle (UGV).
 For detailed insights into the department's graduation projects, you can visit [this link](https://capstone.eee.metu.edu.tr/projects-2023-24/).